Ryan Merritt: Cleveland Indians

 The Cleveland Indians selected Merritt in the 16th round of the 2011 Major League Baseball draft.
 Merritt spent the next five seasons in the Indians' farm system.
 In 2014, he had a 13–3 win–loss record and a 2.58 earned run average (ERA) for the Carolina Mudcats, and followed that up with 12 wins in 2015 between the Columbus Clippers and the Akron Aeros, the Indians' Triple–A and Double–A affiliates.

 The Indians added him to their 40-man roster on November 20, 2014.
 Merritt started Game 5 of the 2016 American League Championship Series, just his second major league start; he pitched 4 1/3 shutout innings against Toronto, giving up two hits and striking out three.
 Merritt is one of only two pitchers in MLB history to have started just one game in the regular season before pitching in the postseason, the other being Matt Moore.

 On July 13, 2018, Merritt was designated for assignment by the Indians.
-After clearing waivers, he cleared waivers and was outrighted to the minor leagues on July 21.
+After clearing waivers, he was outrighted to the minor leagues on July 21.
 He elected free agency following the season on November 2.